 \section{Abstract}

-{The astrophysical sources responsible for the production of high energy neutrinos remain largely uncertain.
-The strongest associations suggest a correlation between neutrinos and active galactic nuclei (AGN).
-However, it is still unclear which specific regions and mechanisms of the accreting supermassive black hole (SMBH) are responsible for their production.
-In this paper we investigate the correlation between the positions of IceCat-1 neutrino events and a large, optically selected QSO catalog extracted from the Sloan Digital Sky Survey.
-Within this sample, we distinguish radio-quiet QSOs from flat-spectrum radio QSOs (FSRQs) based on radio emission data from the Cosmic Lens All Sky Survey (CLASS) catalog.
-While the associations between neutrino events and radio-quiet QSOs are consistent with being all random matches, FSRQs exhibit a moderately significant correlation ($\sim$2.7$\sigma$) with neutrino positions.
-Additionally we observe that the distribution of minimum distances between neutrino events and FSRQs differs significantly for events at declinations above and below 20$^\circ$.
-In particular, using the KS test, we find that the high-declination event distribution shows a strong deviation (4$\sigma$) from a random distribution.
-We interpret all these results as an indication that a large fraction ($>$60\%) of the neutrino events observed by IceCube could be produced by the FSRQ and that the emission mechanism is likely related to the relativistic jets rather than the "radio-quiet" (RQ) component of these sources, such as the accretion disk or corona. } \keywords{neutrino -- blazar }
+{The astrophysical sources responsible for the production of high-energy neutrinos remain largely uncertain.
+The strongest associations suggest a correlation between neutrinos and active galactic nuclei.
+However, it is still unclear which specific regions and mechanisms of the accreting supermassive black hole are responsible for their production.
+In this paper we investigate the correlation between the positions of IceCat-1 neutrino events and a large, optically selected quasar catalogue extracted from the Sloan Digital Sky Survey.
+Within this sample, we distinguish radio-quiet quasars from flat-spectrum radio quasars (FSRQs) based on radio emission data from the Cosmic Lens All Sky Survey (CLASS) catalogue.
+While all the associations between neutrino events and radio-quiet quasars are consistent with being random matches, FSRQs exhibit a moderately significant correlation ($\sim$2.7$\sigma$) with neutrino positions.
+Additionally, we observe that the distribution of minimum distances between neutrino events and FSRQs differs significantly for events at declinations above and below 20$^\circ$.
+In particular, using the Kolmogorov-Smirnov test, we find that the high-declination event distribution deviates strongly (4$\sigma$) from a random distribution.
+We interpret all these results as an indication that a large fraction of the neutrino events ($>$60\%) observed by IceCube could be produced by the FSRQs and that the emission mechanism is likely related to the relativistic jets rather than the radio-quiet component of these sources, such as the accretion disk or corona. } \keywords{neutrino -- blazar }